Understanding the PriceLabs Neighborhood Data feature

 1. Neighborhood Data shows aggregated data from a limited number of listings in the immediate surrounding area, and it is not intended for market research.

 2. This aggregate data might contain listings with different fee structures - fees are usually added on top of the prices used for this analysis, but not always.
-Therefore, there is some amount of uncertainty in the data and these numbers should be interpreted as trends.
+Therefore, there is some uncertainty in the data, and these numbers should be interpreted as trends.

 • Related Articles